Jahnu-Deka/YouTube-Video-Transcription-and-Summarization-App/README.md

 2. In the Streamlit interface:
     - Enter the YouTube video URL.
-    - Click the "Summarize" button to fetch the transcript and generate the summary.
+    - Click the "Get Details Now" button to fetch the transcript and generate the summary.
     - View the video thumbnail and the summarized content.

 ## Requirements